acupoftee/25-Days-Of-CSS-Animations/README.md

 </div>

 ### ✨ About
-This year I spent 25 days practicing CSS with animations ✨This repo has the source code for each animation!
+This year I spent 25 days practicing CSS with animations!
+This repo has the source code for each animation.

 ### 🤓 File Structure
 Here's what you'll find when visiting each animation folder: